mohitjoshi14/Chronos/README.md

 # Chronos: Doctor Strange's Guide to System Dynamics

-## Ever wished you could peek into the future, like Doctor Strange, and see how your decisions play out?
+Ever wished you could peek into the future, like Doctor Strange, and see how your decisions play out?
 Welcome to Chronos\!
 This project lets you do just that, but for complex systems.
 It's like having the Eye of Agamotto for your business, environmental, or social challenges.

 We use the power of advanced AI (Large Language Models, or LLMs) to build, simulate, and analyze "System Dynamics" models.
 In plain terms, you tell our AI a problem, and it builds a mini-universe to show you how things might unfold over time, including "what-if" scenarios.

+Note: Currently the product is not production ready and can generate errors.
+Use at your own risk.

 ## Table of Contents